tfrce/thedaywefightback/_posts/2014-01-28-open-letter-to-wikipedia.markdown

 ---
 layout: post
-excerpt: "<b>Members of the Wikimedia community</b>,<p>
-Thank you for the lively discussion about participating in The Day We Fight Back taking place on Wikipedia.
-Wikipedia would not be possible without a robust and distributed decision-making process, and it's powerful to watch it in motion.
-With that spirit in mind, we'd like to contribute a few points to the discussion</p>"
+excerpt: "Members of the Wikipedia Community: Wikipedia would not be possible without a robust and distributed decision-making process, and it's powerful to watch it in motion.
+With that spirit in mind, we'd like to contribute a few points to the discussion about taking part in an action on February 11th to raise awareness about the dangers of mass surveillance.</p>"
+permalink: letter-to-wikipedia
-#photo: "/img/social-fb-scorecard.jpg"
+# photo: "/img/social-fb-scorecard.jpg"
-date: 2014-01-17

 # Goes in <title> tag:
 title: An Open Letter to the Wikipedia Community